Topological data analysis of C. elegans locomotion and behavior

-The discretized landscapes for each class were used for analysis of the movement space as follows.
-Distances between each class' discretized landscapes were computed using the usual Euclidean distance.
+The persistence landscapes for each class were used for analysis of the sliding window embedding as follows.
+Distances between each class' average persistence landscapes were computed using the usual Euclidean distance.
 The pairwise distances were visualized using multidimensional scaling to give a $2$-dimensional visualization of the similarities between classes; see \Cref{fig:multid-scaling}(A).

-Principal component analysis (PCA) was applied to the set of discretized landscapes for each sample and the first two principal components were plotted as sequences of functions.
+Principal component analysis (PCA) was applied to the set of average persistence landscapes for each video and the first two principal components were plotted as sequences of functions.
 We plotted the PCA projection of these video average persistence landscapes together with the average of each class; see \Cref{fig:full-pca}.
-These plots visualize some of the similarity between classes and some of the variation within classes.
+These plots visualize some of the similarity between classes and variation within classes.

-The variation within classes was further studied using two tools: the standard deviations of each of the coordinates of the discretized landscapes and PCA on the sample discretized landscapes in each class.
-The standard deviations of each coordinate were computed for the samples in each class.
-For an individual sample, the standard deviations of each coordinate correspond to the square root of the diagonal of the covariance matrix of the corresponding discretized landscape.
-They are plotted as sequences of piecewise linear functions to show how each standard deviation corresponds to a certain point in each discretized landscape.

 Next, we further studied the variation within classes in two ways.
 First, the standard deviations of each coordinate were computed for the average persistence landscapes of the videos in each class.
 These were visualized as sequences of functions in \Cref{fig:class-avg-PL-variation}(B) to show the variation in different parts of the average persistence landscapes.
 Second, we applied PCA to the average persistence landscapes of the videos in each class, along with the cumulative variances explained by the first $n$ principal components for $n=1\ldots,10$ ($10$ is the number of samples in each class).
 The first three principal components were also computed.
 See \Cref{fig:pca-by-class}.

-We conducted a permutation test on the discretized landscapes for each pairs of classes.
-We used $10,000$ permutations for each permutation test and found the percent of permutations that separated the samples by a larger distance than was obtained by separating according to their ground truth classes.
-These percents are reported as p-values.
+We conducted a permutation test on the pairwise Euclidean distances between the average persistence landscapes of each class.
+We used $10,000$ permutations for each permutation test.
+The approximate $p$-value equals the percentage of cases in which the distance is at least as large as the observed distance.
+Results can be found in \Cref{table:permutationtest-SVMconfusion} (A).